SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 ### Step 3C: Create Average Reference Volume

 Now we'll create an average of all rigidly aligned specimens.
-This becomes our unbiased initial template.
+This becomes our unbiased initial reference volume to initialize the iterative template building procedure.

 #### Open ANTsRegistration Module - Average Tab